OpenResearchInstitute/documents/Management/challenges/README.md

 "How To Respond to Code of Conduct Reports"
 Written by Valerie Aurora, based on a short guide written by Mary Gardiner

+<h2>ITAR and EAR</h2>
+We are fully open source and open process.
+We comply with the public domain carve outs in ITAR and EAR.
+Our policies can be located at https://openresearch.institute/itar-and-ear-strategy/